learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 + whereas green usually indicates success.
 !
 Orange feels like a warning of some sort.
 ```
+### Design Layout and Cognitive Load
+The design of a web application or mobile app may have some consquences in the cognitive load for a user.
+COnfusing layouts may feel like a huge cogntive task when navigating a button as simple as the menu or trying to find the exact information they need.
+You can read more on this topic [here](./User_Experience/Page_Layout_and_Cognitive_Load.md)

 ### Color Theory
 - [Colors Influence Choice](https://usabilitygeek.com/colour-user-experience-psychology/#:~:text=Colour%20plays%20a%20crucial%20role,and%20identified%20with%20your%20industry.): Users are shown certain colours to enforce actions.
 For example, red is commonly linked to aggressive or bad emotions and as such can be used as a cancel to dissuade people from refunding items.